 In 2010, the Seoul Eastern District Court began hearings on indictments brought by the Seoul Prosecutor's Office for the Eastern District of Korea (the Prosecutor's Office) alleging that employees of several companies improperly received and used confidential information belonging to Samsung Electronics Co., Ltd. (Samsung), a major Applied customer based in Korea.
 The individuals charged included the former head of Applied Materials Korea (AMK), who at the time of the indictment was a vice president of Applied Materials, Inc., and certain other AMK employees.
 Neither Applied nor any of its subsidiaries was named as a party to the proceedings.
 Hearings on these matters concluded in November 2012 and the Court issued its decision on February 7, 2013.
 As part of the ruling, nine AMK employees (including the former head of AMK) were acquitted of all charges, while one AMK employee was found guilty on some of the charges and received a suspended jail sentence.
-The Prosecutor's Office has filed notices of appeal.
+The Prosecutor's Office and various individuals appealed the matter to the High Court.
+On June 20, 2014, the High Court rendered its decision, finding all defendants not guilty, including all ten AMK employees.
+The prosecutor has appealed the High Court decision to the Korean Supreme Court.